Mindera/swift-style-guide/README.markdown

 }
 ```

+**Note:** We can use Xcode automatic alignment by pressing return before each parameter.

 ## Closure Expressions

 Use trailing closure syntax only if there's a single closure expression parameter at the end of the argument list.
 Give the closure parameters descriptive names.